Daily High to Daily Low: Is It Safe to Buy Akerna Corp. (KERN)?

 Akerna Corp.
-(NASDAQ:KERN) went up by 10.05% from its latest closing price compared to the recent 1-year high of $3.88.
-The company’s stock price has collected 3.00% of gains in the last five trading sessions.
+(NASDAQ:KERN) went down by -11.56% from its latest closing price compared to the recent 1-year high of $3.88.
+The company’s stock price has collected 12.22% of gains in the last five trading sessions.

 Is It Worth Investing in Akerna Corp.
 (NASDAQ :KERN) Right Now?